jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 You should see the following:

-1. The client sends a remote method invocation to the stateful session bean to buy two "Red Hat JBoss Enterprise Application Platform 6" subscriptions and one "JBoss SOA Platform 6" subscription.
+1. The client sends a remote method invocation to the stateful session bean to buy two "Red Hat JBoss Enterprise Application Platform 7. subscriptions and one "JBoss SOA Platform Subscription".
 2. The client sends a remote method invocation to get the contents of the cart and prints it to the console.
 3. The client sends a remote method invocation to invoke checkout.
 Note the `checkout()` method in the server `ShoppingCartBean` has the `@Remove` annotation.
 This means the container will destroy shopping cart after the call and it will no longer be available.
 4. The client calls `getCartContents()` to make sure the shopping cart was removed after checkout.
 This results in a `javax.ejb.NoSuchEJBException` trace in the server, proving the cart was removed.